 1 Corinthians 10:12 - Therefore let him who thinks he stands take heed lest he fall.
+What does this passage mean for us?

-Hymn - TLH #434 v.
-1, 2
+Hymn - TLH #434

 O God of Jacob, by whose hand Thy people still are fed; Who thro' this weary pilgrimage Hast all our fathers led.

 Our vows, our prayers, we now present Before Thy throne of grace; God of our fathers, be the God Of their succeeding race.